-Tangible fixed assets, other than investment properties, are depreciated over their useful lives taking into account residual values, where appropriate.
-The actual lives of the assets and residual values are assessed annually and may vary depending on a number of factors.
-In re-assessing asset lives, factors such as technological innovation and maintenance programmes are taken into account.
+Tangible fixed assets, other than investment properties, are depreciated over their useful lives considering residual values, where appropriate.
+The actual lives of the assets and residual values are assessed annually and may vary depending on several factors.
+In reassessing asset lives, factors such as technological innovation and maintenance programmes are considered.
 Residual value assessments consider issues such as future market conditions, the remaining life of the asset and projected disposal values.

-• Local Government Pension Scheme
+Local Government Pension Scheme

-The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
+The present value of the Local Government Pension Scheme defined benefit liability depends on several factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
 Any changes in these assumptions, which are disclosed in note 22, will impact the carrying amount of the pension liability.
-The actuary has used a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 to value the pensions liability at 31 July 2020.
+The actuary has used a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 to value the pensions liability at 31 July 2021.
 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.